 - The items will be designed to be compatible with students’ assistive technology devices, as well as with other technology tools students may use in the classroom, to accurately assess the receptive and expressive English language development of ELs with significant cognitive disabilities and provide valid assessment results and interpretations.

-- Related publications: Item Templates Report
+- Related publications: Item Templates Report (PDF)

 - Maintaining formal collaboration between partners

 - Results will be shared at national conferences and within publications to gain formative feedback on grant activities and move forward.

 - Go to Resources to access all reports, tools, and presentations